figa12/TinkerThursday/OpenMowerLandroid/notes.md

   - IMU is a small SMD IC.
 The pin header seems to be for debugging or something...
 - [ ] Any other pin headers etc that have been moved that have dependencies I've ignored?
   - [ ] Looks like the IMU and speaker pin headers might be a bit close for no reason.
 Could shift that a bit.
+- [ ] What are the implications on the OpenMower mainboard which expects 28 V Vbatt, when the Landroid batteries are 20 V

 ## Motor controllers